estchd/passable_guard/README.md

 The Passable Guard Crate provides a way to check for FFI memory leaks at runtime.

-This is achieved by providing a [PassableContainer] class that encapsulates a [Passable] Object that can be converted to a raw pointer to pass it over a FFI boundary.
+This is achieved by providing a PassableContainer class that encapsulates a Passable Object that can be converted to a raw pointer to pass it over a FFI boundary.

-This [PassableContainer] combines the raw pointer with a [PassableGuard] when converting the [Passable].
+This PassableContainer combines the raw pointer with a PassableGuard when converting the Passable.

-This [PassableGuard] will panic if it is dropped before recombining it with the raw pointer.
+This PassableGuard will panic if it is dropped before recombining it with the raw pointer.

 That way, you will at least get a panic instead of leaking memory

 ## Example

-For this example, we will create a CString and pass it to a fictional FFI function `setName`, using a [PassableContainer] to guard against Memory Leaks
+For this example, we will create a CString and pass it to a fictional FFI function `setName`, using a PassableContainer to guard against Memory Leaks

 ``` rust
 use std::ffi::CString;